xma711/notebook/computer_networks/bluetooth/README.md

 Bluez
 ------------------

-Bluez is the bluetooth stack for linux kernel OS.
+Bluez is the Bluetooth stack for Linux kernel OS.

 For archlinux:
 pacman -S bluez